What is a Heat Loss or Heat Gain Calculation?

 What does oversizing an appliance hurt?

-Unless it is an emergency installation the answer would be no. You must give this some thought and prepare for the appliance replacement.
-To just replace the appliance is fuelish!
+Unless it is an emergency installation, the answer would be no. You must give this some thought and prepare for the appliance replacement.
+To replace the appliance is fuelish!
 Plan a year or two out if you do not need the product right now.
 It would be a lot wiser to have the heat loss done and see which improvements can be a better choice for your dollars.

 What is a modulating condensing boiler?

-There is a gallon of water produced for every 100,000 btu's of natural gas burned.
+There is a gallon of water produced for every 100,000 BTUs of natural gas burned.
 This is a benefit of the condensing boiler.
 Operating at lower system water temperatures causes condensing to take place in the heat exchanger of the mod/con Boiler.

-With a properly sized appliance, and home upgrades, is there anything else I can do for fuel savings?
+With a properly sized appliance and home upgrades, is there anything else I can do for fuel savings?

 What about Air Conditioning?